-After initialization the FSP is set to fault free state, indicated by a high level of the port pin P33.8.
-After some time, the software triggers an alarm that leads to the FSP fault state, thus the port pin P33.8 switches to low level state.

-After 500 ms from triggering the alarm, the FSP release command is sent by software.
-The minimum fault state time is configured to 2 s.
-Therefore the port pin P33.8 state switches to high level again after 1500 ms.
+During initialization the FSP is set to fault free state, indicated by a high level of the port pin P33.8.
+The software triggers an alarm that leads to the FSP fault state, thus the port pin P33.8 switches to low level state.
+After one second from triggering the alarm, the FSP release command is sent by software.
+The port pin P33.8 state switches to high level after the command is sent.